 I’m in a mission to make healthy snacks that are easily transportable and can help us staying on track when we crave something naughty or travel and don’t have access to our own kitchen.
-Biscotti are such a perfect one because they are crunchy, can be sweet or savory and last for a long time.
+Lectin-free Biscotti are such a perfect one because they are crunchy, can be sweet or savory and last for a long time.

 Cheesy, crunchy, spicy and grain free

 This recipe was inspired by Laura Santtini’s Caraway Biscotti from her amazing book “At Home with Umami”.
 Since I have experience with making grain free biscotti – in fact one of my most popular recipes on this website is the Almond Biscotti with Tigernut Flour – I was really interested to try a savory version.
 So when I saw Laura’s recipe in the book, I knew is not impossible to make a grain free version, even if I had to try several times.
 Fortunately, the experiment was a success the first time, and I’m here to share the modified recipe.
 I used few types of flours to make sure I get a consistency closer to the all purpose flour used in the original recipe but also to give it a balanced nutritional profile : almond, tigernut, arrowroot, green banana, and even some cassava to help with the kneading process (from my experience so far cassava is perfect for kneading and finishing a non grain dough).
 I could have used butter, but I decided to replace it with avocado oil because the recipe has already eggs and cheese.
 Oh, and replaced the whole milk with full fat coconut milk.
 These biscotti are cheesy and slightly spicy (I used cayenne pepper, caraway seeds and mustard powder as spices) and they go well with a quality olive oil, olives (marinated or not), I even had one with a spread of almond cream cheese (Kite Hill) and few blueberries for late breakfast, with coffee.
 Yesterday I had two in my bag for a lunch in a restaurant, and I had one with marinated olives and mint tea (that was my lunch and it was super satisfying).
-They last a long time in an air tight glass container or jar or can be frozen.
+The lectin-free biscotti last a long time in an air tight glass container or jar or can be frozen.